Skip to main content

 • school legal entity (školská právnická osoba)

 Subsidised organisations have a long tradition.
 The form of school legal entities first appeared in the New Education Act of 2004.
-The form of legal entities of a school or school facility does not influence the operation and funding of the school or school facility.
+The form of the legal entity of a school or school facility does not influence the operation and funding of the school or school facility.

 A school legal entity uses, for its activities, its own property or property rented or borrowed from its founder or another person.
 The main and complementary activities are also set by the instrument of establishment.

-The head of the school established by the state, region municipality or union of municipalities manages the institution he/she is responsible for and fulfils the role of an organisational head with authority in the area of financial management.
+The school head established by the state, region municipality or union of municipalities manages the institution he/she is responsible for and fulfils the role of an organisational head with authority in the area of financial management.

 The school council (školská rada) approves the school's annual report, discusses the budget, expresses its opinion on the analyses of economic results, and proposes measures to improve economic results; thereby fulfilling its public control role.